-Water quality and quantity and income are important to contractors in planning future agricultural operations.
-Farm prices and profitability are very important in planning the future to eighty-one percent of the respondents.
+Water Quality-Respondents suggest that the CRP provides a constant income to the contract holder, reduces acreage for production, improves Water quality and quantity and income are important to contractors in planning future agricultural operations.
+Farm prices and profitability are very important in planning the future to 81 percent of the respondents.
 Both water availability and ground and surface water quality are very important in agricultural operation plans to 50 and 47 percent of the respondents respectively.
-A key factor in the respondents decision making process is crop rotation.
+A key factor in the respondents' decision-making process is crop rotation.
 Fifty-three percent of the respondents suggest crop rotation is very important to their agricultural operation plans.

-The respondents suggest the CRP does not create serious problems such as increasing weed and harmful insect populations and hurting local businesses and communities.
+Respondents suggest the CRP does not create serious problems such as increasing weed and harmful insect populations and hurting local businesses and communities.
 None of these factors is cited as a serious problem by more than 11 percent of the respondents.
 The least of their interests is that the CRP is hurting local businesses and communities, while their major concern is increased weed problems.

 Generally, the fact that 85 percent of the respondents desire to keep the current program plays a major role in their evaluation of the benefits and the costs of the program.
 Those who wish to extend their current contracts have an incentive to view the benefits as important and the costs not serious.
-Since 85 percent of the respondents report their preferences consistent with this set of incentives, the preference distribution is likely a product of this set of incentives.
+Because 85 percent of the respondents report their preferences consistent with this set of incentives, the preference distribution is likely a product of this set of incentives.